AMADEE-20 Mars Simulation

 Airlocks as an important component of a habitat

-On a manned mission to Mars, airlocks are one of the most important components of a habitat: they allow the crew to enter and exit the habitat to explore the environment.
+On a crewed mission to Mars, airlocks are one of the most important components of a habitat: they allow the crew to enter and exit the habitat to explore the environment.
 Such airlocks are pressurized and used to decontaminate spacesuits worn during extravehicular activities (EVA) when entering the habitat.

 Researchers at the Center for Applied Space Technology and Microgravity (ZARM) are currently working on a prototype Mars base and studying the functionality of the airlock during the Mars Analog mission AMADEE-20: